How to Book a Mover

 Use moving blankets to wrap the refrigerator while you prepare it.
 Load the refrigerator carefully and vertically onto the moving dolly with the assistance of your movers or friends.
 Don't forget to secure it using straps or ropes.

 These units need special handling.
 Disconnect the units from the power source.
-Turn off the water supply for the washer and disconnect hoses from their faucets.
+Turn off the water supply for the washer and disconnect the hoses from their faucets.
 If you have a gas dryer, contact your local gas company for advice.
 Remove all hoses and pack them in a separate box.
-Do not let cords loose, tape them to the back.
+Do not let cords loose; tape them to the back.

 The washing machine's drum should be secured to keep it from shifting while being transported.
 A strap can be used to hold the drum in position.